 The Oldest Rum Distilleries

-Founded in 1703, Mount Gay is the world’s oldest continuously operating rum distillery.
-Originally named Mount Gilboa, it later adopted the name Mount Gay in honor of Sir John Gay Alleyne, a prominent plantation manager.
+Mount Gay rum, founded in 1703, is not only the oldest rum distillery in Barbados but also in the world.
+Originally named Mount Gilboa, it was later adopted the name Mount Gay in honor of Sir John Gay Alleyne, a prominent plantation manager.
 Despite its longevity, branded Mount Gay rum didn’t appear until the early 20th century.
 Today, it remains a cornerstone of Barbados’ rum legacy, renowned for its double-retort pot stills and artisanal methods.

 A Diverse Range of Flavors